ibm-cloud-docs/iaas-vpn/getting-started.md

 ## Logging in to the VPN
 {: #login-to-the-vpn}

-Now that the VPN access is configured, you can log in by either using your browser or a standalone VPN client.
+Now that the VPN access is configured, you can log in by either using your browser or a stand-alone VPN client.

 ### Using a browser

-1. Using Internet Explorer, click on any one of the [Available VPN endpoints](/docs/iaas-vpn?topic=iaas-vpn-available-vpn-endpoints).
+1. Using Internet Explorer, click one of the [Available VPN endpoints](/docs/iaas-vpn?topic=iaas-vpn-available-vpn-endpoints).
 2. Follow the prompts to accept use of the SSL VPN client software.
 3. When prompted, enter your VPN login credentials.

-### Using a standalone SSL VPN client
+### Using a stand-alone SSL VPN client

-See [Standalone VPN clients](/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients) for available options and usage instructions.
+See [Stand-alone VPN clients](/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients) for available options and usage instructions.